 As part of our continuous journey towards becoming the best we can be, the school has a “School Improvement Plan”.
 This is a live document that is constantly updated, and the priorities are set at the start of each academic year with reference to our own Self-Evaluation cycle (which includes internal and external moderation of pupil progress and attainment, internal and external assessment of quality of teaching and learning, pupil performance in national assessments, and other criteria).
 The Plan is produced collaboratively by the school leadership and governing body.
 The governing body monitors the school’s performance against the Improvement Plan, and we support and challenge the senior leaders in equal measure to deliver that continuous improvement.

-The governing body monitors progress through reviewing data on pupil progress & attainment and quality of teaching, most of which is delegated to our Performance and Standards sub-committee.
+The governing body monitors progress through reviewing data on pupil progress & attainment and quality of teaching, most of which is delegated to our Teaching, Learning & Ethos sub-committee.
 Individual governors are allocated a particular area of the School Improvement Plan so that they can focus on it when they attend school for regular monitoring visits to observe first-hand our progress against our Improvement criteria.

-Outcomes for pupils in English - strong focus on Phonics and writing, and all children to be at least in line with national standards across the literacy curriculum.
-(Allocated governors for monitoring: Revd D. Rice, Mrs C. Field, Mrs J. Norbury, Mr J. Youngman.)
+Outcomes for pupils in English and Maths - strong focus on writing across the school, and all children to be at least in line with national standards across the literacy curriculum.

 Quality of Teaching & Learning - ensure that all teaching across the school continues to be at least “good” [Ofsted measure] on an ongoing basis.
-Embed “Quality First” teaching methodologies.
-Improve ICT provision.
-Review homework policy.
-(Allocated governors for monitoring: Mrs F. Crook, Mr A. Guyatt, Mr S. Newton.)
+Practice “Quality First” teaching methodologies.
+Implement and develop use of Target Tracker system subsequent to academy conversion.

-Personal development, behaviour and welfare - review attendance policy, improve attendance to be at least in line with national figures, target persistent absence with appropriate support.
-(Allocated governors for monitoring: Mrs A. Bagshaw-Hubbard, Mr J. Youngman, Mr S. Newton.)
+Personal development, behaviour and welfare - improve attendance to be at least in line with national figures, targeting persistent absence with appropriate support.
+Develop new PHSE curriculum to include "keeping children safe" and "British values".

-Leadership and Management - continue to embed the governing body's Vision for the school; further develop middle leaders in the school; further strengthen governance to ensure the governing body is sharply focused on improvement in outcomes for all pupils through rigorous challenge to senior leaders.
-(Allocated governors for monitoring: Mrs L. Hall, Mrs C. Field, Mr A. Tattersall, Mr S. Newton.)
+Leadership and Management - Further develop middle leaders in the school; continue to strengthen governance to ensure the governing body is sharply focused on improvement in outcomes for all pupils through rigorous challenge to senior leaders.